Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 3. Observe and Verify: The engineer watches the output:
     - In `RViz`: "Does the robot's navigation visualization show it reaching the goal?"
     - In the terminal: "Did the mission control node log 'MISSION_COMPLETE'?"
-4. Analyze: If it fails, now it's possible to debug the running nodes, knowing the input data is identical every single time.

 This workflow is incredibly powerful but has one major drawback: it's not automated.
 It relies on a human to launch, observe, and judge success.